paul-matros/decsoft-interview-exercise/README.md

     - Unify API response formats, as in error responses.
     - Introduce API versioning.
 - **Add detailed JavaDocs and inline comments throughout the codebase**:
+- **Jackson Configuration and Dependencies:**
+    - The current JacksonConfiguration customizes field visibility and date formatting globally.
+Consider whether this behavior is necessary — Spring Boot’s default configuration may be sufficient in many cases.
+    - The explicit Jackson dependencies (jackson-core, jackson-databind) may be redundant, as they are already included transitively via spring-boot-starter-web.